jkteerth/Grammar-Scoring-Engine-/README.md

-🎙️ Grammar Scoring Engine from Voice & Video
+🎙️ Grammar Scoring Engine from Voice &

 (Python | AI | Offline ASR | ML Grammar Scoring)

 📌 Project Overview

-This project is an AI-based Grammar Scoring Engine that evaluates spoken English from audio or video inputs.
+This project is an AI-based Grammar Scoring Engine that evaluates spoken English from audio  inputs.
 It converts speech to text, corrects grammatical errors using pretrained transformer models, and produces a grammar score out of 100 with visual feedback.

 The system supports: